JordanWinslow/front-end-portfolio/README.md

 ## Designed, Prototyped & Coded From Scratch to Demonstrate my Skillset.
 Powered by React, GraphQL, GSAP, & Gatsby

 Incredibly responsive design prototyped and drawn from scratch in Figma then programmed with JavaScript.

+#### 2023 UPDATE NOTE:
+Keep in mind this portfolio was created years ago and has received no functionality updates since then!

+If I redesigned it today I would improve many things about how I managed props, state, CSS and of course update the project to TypeScript!

 ## Features: